mapme-initiative/mapme.biodiversity/README.md

 contains geometries of type `POLYGON` via the `init_portfolio()` function call.
 This will set some important information that is needed further down the processing chain.
-We can then request the download of a resources that is required to calculate specific indicators.
+We can then request the download of a resource that is required to calculate specific indicators.
 Once the indicator has been calculated for individually for all assets in a portfolio, the data is returned as a nested list column to the original object.